laravel/docs/collections.md

     // [1, 2, 3, 4]

-A second closure may be passed to the `when` method that will be executed when the first argument is falsy:
+A second callback may be passed to the `when` method.
+The second callback will be executed when the first argument given to the `when` method evaluates to `false`:

     $collection = collect([1, 2, 3]);